polysyllabic/chaos/README.md

 file to specify gameplay modifiers.
 You can now bring Chaos to most PlayStation games simply by creating an appropriate configuration file.
 Knowledge of C++ or Python is not required.

+When the original version was written (and when work began on Chaos Unbound), TLOU2 was a PlayStation exclusive, and so the design of the system was specifically intended to work with that console.
+However, the same setup should work fine for PC games that can be played with a controller.
+Mouse-and-keyboard remapping is not (yet) supported.

-*Important*: Chaos Unbound is currently in alpha status: The engine compiles and runs (probably, though I tend to break things while making changes), but don't expect it to be functional just yet.
+Chaos Unbound is currently in alpha status: The engine compiles and runs (probably) but don't expect it to be functional just yet.
 If you want to play Chaos% now, you should, for the time being, continue to use Blegas's original version.

+Note also that if you attempt to use this system in a competitive multiplayer game, it could be seen as cheating, since the fundamental processes here (intercept and modify the signals coming from the controller) are parallel to those that cheaters use to do things such as eliminate reoil or patch in an aim bot.
+Of course cheating mods make the game easier to play, whereas TCC makes the game substantially more difficult (and amusing for your audience), but given that _any_ modification runs against the spirit of fair play in a multiplayer context, I wouldn't recommend that you try it with such games.

 ## Examples of Chaos